CommonsDev/dataserver/README.md

 You have the choice to install a Postgis or Sqlite database.
 Sqlite is easier to get a test environment :

 ## PostGis DB ##
-If you use a postgresql backend, you need to install postgis (''sudo apt-get install postgis'').
+If you use a postgresql backend, you need to install postgis ( `sudo apt-get install postgis` ).

 You need to generate the postgis template before syncning your database :